dglittle/passport-odesk/README.md

 #### Configure Strategy

-We need to get this keyes from odesk api.
-I think the odesk team knows it better, As for me, i was simply provided with this dada
+We need to get this keyes from Odesk [api](https://www.odesk.com/services/api/keys).
+For example, I used this values:

     passport.use(new OdeskStrategy({
         consumerKey: 'f448b92c4aaf8918c0106bd164a1656',